Phil Hendrie: Acting

 In the summer of 2011, Hendrie filmed a part for Judd Apatow's motion picture This Is 40, which was in theaters in December 2012.
 In 2012, he played the recurring character Joe Napoli on three episodes of New Girl.
 Other television work in 2012 included recurring parts on six episodes of Napoleon Dynamite and a role in an episode of ABC's Emmy Award-winning TV series Modern Family.
 Also out in 2012 was the film Last Call, in which Hendrie was cast as the liquor company representative, Mulvahill.
-In 2013, Hendrie contributed voice work for the critically acclaimed Adult Swim show Rick and Morty.
+In 2013, Hendrie contributed voice work for the Adult Swim cartoon Rick and Morty.
 In 2014, Hendrie played a fictionalized version of himself in the TV series Maron, and narrated a segment of the Comedy Central program Drunk History on the show's episode featuring the story of the late Hawaii Senator Daniel Inouye.
 In 2015, Hendrie joined F is for Family to play various background characters., and later year that made his debut on the Cartoon Network's Adult Swim series Your Pretty Face is Going to Hell as the voice of Cerberus.
 In 2016, Hendrie was featured on Disney's animated series The 7D as a Park Ranger and as a Chef - the dialogue for both roles being entirely improvised by Hendrie.
 In 2018, he voiced the male Action Police officers on Unikitty!.
 In 2019, Hendrie rejoined the cast of Your Pretty Face is Going to Hell - created by Dave Willis and Casper Kelly - with the on-screen role of "Stan the Man".
 Later that same year, Hendrie played the role of Mr. Grayson in the ABC sitcom The Conners.
 Also in 2019, Hendrie was set to play the lead as an "insane" grandparent in the CBS’ multi-camera comedy, Our House, opposite of Katherine Heigl and Malcolm Barrett.
 Recorded in late 2019 and broadcast in 2020, Hendrie voiced the "Universe Simulator" and a variety of other characters on the Netflix animated series, The Midnight Gospel.
 Other than Duncan Trussell, Co-Creator and star of The Midnight Gospel, Hendrie is the only other voice actor to appear in each episode of the debut season.
-In 2020, Hendrie performed the voice of Albert Einstein in the hit CBS sitcom, Young Sheldon.
+In 2020, Hendrie performed the voice of Albert Einstein in the hit CBS sitcom, Young Sheldon and cast as Police Captain Entenille in a 2024 horror comedy film Destroy All Neighbors.